News

 Importance of Lifting and Rigging Safety

-Proper lifting and rigging safety measures are critical because they directly affect worker well-being and operational efficiency.
+Proper lifting and rigging safety measures are important because they directly affect worker well-being and operational efficiency.
 Rigging involves the use of ropes, chains, slings, and other devices to lift and secure loads during crane operations.
 According to OSHA, rigging errors are a leading cause of crane-related accidents.
+Ensuring that rigging equipment is in good condition, used correctly, and regularly inspected can significantly reduce the risk of accidents.

 Key Statistics